-If you own a small business, you might have paid vendors this year.
+Did you pay any vendors this year?
 There are many types of payments, ranging from rents to prizes and awards.
-If you paid a vendor, you might be required to file Form 1099-MISC.
-What is IRS Form 1099?
+And if you did pay a vendor, you might be required to file Form 1099-MISC.
+So, what is IRS Form 1099?

 What is IRS Form 1099?

 IRS Form 1099 is a series of tax form businesses use to report certain types of payments that are not employee wages.
 There are a few types of 1099s, including the popular Form 1099-MISC, Miscellaneous Information, and Form 1099-NEC, Nonemployee Compensation.

 You must file Form 1099-MISC for each person you have given the following types of payments to during the tax year: